 In one or two of my previous posts, I’ve compared the emotional experience to a river which cuts canyons in the topography of our future experience of being, in such a way that our sense of self is “pre-paved,” if you will, by our present emotional experience.

-“New Canyons” shows the process of getting from a place of worry and pain to a place where you are in touch with your personal power, and are able experience confidence and happiness.
-It opens in g# minor, which, to my ear, is the most unsure, worry-filled key, and features, close, restricted minor thirds, further underscoring the anxiety of the experience.
-As it progresses, it slowly open up and moves past the sense of anxiety, to much more full, open chords in a major key, with parallel fifths and octaves, suggesting a calm, but powerful sense of self-confidence and personal power.
+“New Canyons” shows the process of getting from a place of worry to a place of personal power.
+Getting in touch with your personal power makes you able to experience confidence and happiness.
+It opens in g# minor, which, to my ear, is the most unsure, worry-filled key.
+The piece features, close, restricted minor thirds, further underscoring the anxiety of the experience.
+As it progresses, it slowly opens up and moves past the sense of anxiety, to much more full, open chords in a major key, with parallel fifths and octaves, suggesting a calm, but powerful sense of self-confidence and personal power.
 As such, this shows the process of developing new canyons of future experience.